CIDARLAB/3DuF/README.md

 ### Saving Designs

-Under `Save` in the main menu, click a to download the current design in the selected format.
+Under `Save` in the main menu, click to download the current design in the selected format.

 ### Loading Designs